anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Isaiah 52.7-10** speaks of 'the return of the Lord to Zion', and says that he 'has bared his holy arm before the eyes of all the nations'.
 * **Psalm 98** speaks of the Lord bring victory by his 'own right hand and his holy arm', and calls for rejoicing before the Lord, because 'he comes to judge the earth'.
-* **Hebrews 1.1-4 [5-12]** speaks of the 'Son' through whom God 'created the worlds', who is 'the exact imprint of God's very being', and who is 'superior to angels'.
+* **Hebrews 1.1-4 [5-12]** (see BCP) speaks of the 'Son' through whom God 'created the worlds', who is 'the exact imprint of God's very being', and who is 'superior to angels'.
 [When God 'brings the firstborn into the world', the angels worship him.]
-* **John 1.1-14** speaks of the 'Word' who 'was God', through whom 'all things came into being', and who 'became flesh'.
+* **John 1.1-14** (see BCP) speaks of the 'Word' who 'was God', through whom 'all things came into being', and who 'became flesh'.

 ## Christmas 1